-must approve repurchase requests submitted by our advisor that when combined with any stockholder repurchase requests would cause us to exceed the 2% monthly or 5% quarterly limitations on repurchases.
+Type and Recipient Description and Method of Computation must approve repurchase requests submitted by our advisor that when combined with any stockholder repurchase requests would cause us to exceed the 2% monthly or 5% quarterly limitations on repurchases.
 As part of such approval, a majority of independent directors must determine that the repurchase will not impair our capital or operations and be consistent with the fiduciary duties of our directors.
 The operating partnership will repurchase any such operating partnership units for cash unless our board of directors determines that any such repurchase for cash would be prohibited by applicable law or our charter, in which case such operating partnership units will be repurchased for shares of our common stock with an equivalent aggregate NAV.
-Our advisor and the special unit holder will have the option of exchanging Class I shares for a number of Class T shares, Class S shares or Class D shares with an equivalent aggregate NAV and will have registration rights with respect to

-In addition to the organization and offering expense and acquisition expense reimbursements described above, we will reimburse our advisor, subject to certain limitations contained in our charter and the advisory agreement, for out-ofpocket costs and expenses it incurs in connection with the services it provides to us, including, but not limited to, (1) the actual cost of goods and services used by us and obtained from third parties, including fees paid to administrators, consultants, attorneys, technology providers and other service providers, and brokerage fees paid in connection with the purchase and shares of our common stock.
+Our advisor and the special unit holder will have the option of exchanging Class I shares for a number of Class T shares, Class S shares or Class D shares with an equivalent aggregate NAV and will have registration rights with respect to shares of our common stock.
+In addition to the organization and offering expense and acquisition expense reimbursements described Estimated Amount above, we will reimburse our advisor, subject to certain limitations contained in our charter and the advisory agreement, for out-of- pocket costs and expenses it incurs in connection with the services it provides to us, including, but not limited to, (1) the actual cost of goods and services used by us and obtained from third parties, including fees paid to administrators, consultants, attorneys, technology providers and other service providers, and brokerage fees paid in connection with the purchase and